Table of Contents[Hide][Show]

 I do hope at least a few of you will join us though!

-Also, do not attempt this fast with pasteurized or even low temp pasteurized milk.
+Also, do not attempt this milk cure fast with pasteurized or even low temp pasteurized “cream top” milk.

 Milk becomes a completely different food once it’s pasteurized and many vital nutrients and enzymes are either totally lost or significantly reduced.
 Pasteurized milk is not a complete food like raw milk is.

-Please indicate in the comments section below if you plan to join us starting on March 1 for The Milk Cure 2012!
-If you want to add your reasons for joining us, that would be cool too but not necessary.
+Please indicate in the comments section below if you plan to join us!
+If you want to add your reasons for joining in, that would be cool too but is not necessary.

 Below are links to each day of the Milk Cure 10 day raw milk fast so you can follow along and track our progress!

 Breaking the Fast